Skip to main content

 Tools20+ native plugins (Mail, Calendar, Browser, Git, …), remote MCP aggregation, the Linux SandboxTools & Plugins, Plugin Authoring, Sandbox Internals, Remote MCP Providers

-FoundationsIdentity (signed requests, osk-v1 keys), encrypted storage (SQLCipher), Public Links (public tunnels)Identity Cryptography, Storage & Encryption, Public Links
+FoundationsIdentity (signed requests, osk-v1 keys), encrypted storage (SQLCipher), on-device Privacy Filter, Public Links (public tunnels)Identity Cryptography, Storage & Encryption, Privacy Filter, Public Links

 Entry points